-Shortlist reports are only required for Senate‐level recruitments.
-Departments should generate Shortlist Reports and obtain final approval of them prior to inviting applicants to campus for interviews and/or visits.
+Departments must create and submit Shortlist Reports for Senate‐level recruitments.
+Departments must obtain final approval of a Shortlist Report in UC Recruit prior to inviting applicants to campus interviews.

-In Non‐Senate searches, the EEO office will generate a Shortlist report to append to its diversity data analysis memo, but departments do not need to generate these reports nor submit them for approval.
+In Non‐Senate searches, the EODP office will generate a Shortlist Report to append to its diversity data analysis memo, but departments do not need to generate these reports nor submit them for approval.

 To the immediate left of the +Create new Shortlist Report or the +Create new Search Report button, you will see a lightning bolt symbol Preview button.
 This will allow you to see how your report will look before creating it.
 Since these reports pull data directly from the recruitment, reports can easily be generated for preview.
 However, once created, reports cannot be deleted even when they are not submitted for approval, so we advise departments to take advantage of the preview tool.
 Preview generates a document within the browser which can be downloaded, printed, and reviewed to ensure that the appropriate data from the recruitment is captured before being saved in the system.

 Once the preview report is deemed complete and accurate, the department should use the +Create new button(s) to create the Shortlist or Search Report.
 These reports will persist and are available for review once submitted for approval.

 You need not process a separate report in order to obtain approval for a long‐Shortlist within UC Recruit.
 You should identify the long‐Shortlist candidates by changing status from "Complete" to "Serious Consideration."
 Within the Selection Plan during the Search Plan stage, outline the selection process the department plans to use, including any information pertaining to whether and how a long‐Shortlist of candidates will be identified, reviewed and advanced to a shortlist.

 See the Remote/Virtual Interviewing Guidelines for Search Committees and the Remote Virtual Interviewing Tips and Best Practices (for candidates) sheets: